IgniteUI/igniteui-docfx/en/components/grid_search.md

 - Has no parameters.
 - Reapplies the existing search and returns how many times the grid contains the last search.

+#### Grid search and virtualization

+What's great about the grid's search API is that its searching logic is **independent** from the visual tree of the page (which is not the case with our browser's default search).
+Even if not all rows and columns are loaded in the tree, the search will be performed over the entire data we have bound to the grid and not for the currently rendered elements only!

 #### Adding icons

-By using some of our other components, we can create an enriched user interface and improve the overal design of our search input.
-We can have a nice search icon on the left of the search input, a delete icon on the right (for deleting the entire content of the input) and a nicely styled checkbox.
-We can wrap some of these components inside an input group for a more refined design.
+By using some of our other components, we can create an enriched user interface and improve the overall design of our entire search bar!
+We can have a nice search or delete icon on the left of the search input and some material design icons combined with nice ripple styled buttons for our search options and navigation on the right.
+We can wrap these components inside an input group for a more refined design.
-To do this, let's go and grab the [**IgxInputGroup**](https://www.infragistics.com/products/ignite-ui-angular/angular/components/input_group.html), [**IgxIcon**](https://www.infragistics.com/products/ignite-ui-angular/angular/components/icon.html) and the [**IgxCheckbox**](https://www.infragistics.com/products/ignite-ui-angular/angular/components/checkbox.html) modules.
+To do this, let's go and grab the [**IgxInputGroup**](https://www.infragistics.com/products/ignite-ui-angular/angular/components/input_group.html), [**IgxIcon**](https://www.infragistics.com/products/ignite-ui-angular/angular/components/icon.html),  [**IgxRipple**](https://www.infragistics.com/products/ignite-ui-angular/angular/components/ripple.html) and the [**IgxButton**](https://www.infragistics.com/products/ignite-ui-angular/angular/components/button.html) modules.

 ```typescript
 // app.module.ts